hmumme/hmumme.github.io/_pages/about.md

 ----------------

-I am a data-driven and analytical CS PhD candidate at Emory University, specializing in Bioinformatics.
+I am a data-driven and analytical CS PhD candidate at Emory University, specializing in **Data Science** and **Bioinformatics**.
 My passion lies in translating large, complex datasets into actionable insights and developing interactive tools to empower decision-making.
 I enjoy the challenge of managing complex quantitative projects from start to finish and have a proven track record of delivering novel solutions for target identification and disease characterization.

 Since January 2021, I have been a graduate researcher in the Bhasin Systems Biomedicine Lab, where I have had the opportunity to lead and contribute to a number of exciting projects.
 I led the development of "CAR-Machine," a Python platform that streamlines R&D by automating the identification of high-potential cell therapy targets from complex genomic data.
 I have also built "PedSCAtlas," an interactive dashboard to make complex pediatric cancer data accessible and explorable for non-technical users.
 My work has also involved building and validating predictive models, such as a 7-gene SVM classifier for identifying malignant cancer cells.